pydicom/pydicom/doc/guides/user/writing_files.rst

 ----------------

-*pydicom* has a command-line utility called ``codify`` that takes an existing DICOM file, and produces Python code.
-The Python code uses *pydicom* to produce a copy of the original file again, when the code is run.
+*pydicom* has a command-line utility called ``codify`` that takes an existing DICOM file, and produces Python code that can be run to produce a copy of the original file.

 In other words: *pydicom* has a tool that can automatically generate well-designed Python code for you - code that creates DICOM files.
 The only requirement is that you have an existing DICOM file that looks approximately like the one you need.
 You can then use the code as a model to work from.
-The tool is especially useful with Sequences, which can be tricky to code correctly.
+The tool is especially useful with sequences, which can be tricky to code correctly.

 ..
 Warning::